Sitecore-Hackathon/2019-NaN/documentation/README.md

 ![rfm](https://github.com/Sitecore-Hackathon/2019-NaN/blob/master/documentation/images/rfm.jpg)

-Unlike the original RFM analysis we will use Goal Value instead of the price.
+Unlike the original RFM analysis we use Goal Value instead of the price.
 The most business valuable group has the maximum RFM coefficient, users who use the service a little or are going to leave – the minimum.
 In the future after segmentation, we can send to users personalized offers, display personalized advertising for greater involvement and sales.

 Read more: https://en.wikipedia.org/wiki/RFM_(customer_value)